Reaching Out to Survivors of Suicide

 - Let them know you care.

 As the well-known saying goes, "People don't care what you know until they know that you care."
-Sharing your concern for survivors helps them know they are not alone in there pain.
+Sharing your concern for survivors helps them know they are not alone in their pain.

 - Be a good listener.